AnastasiiaSt/Forest-Cover-Type-Prediction/README.md

 <img src="./images/boosting.png" width="900">

  - Neural Network<br>
 Deep neural networks with different number of layers and inner layers nodes are trained.
-For inner layers, rulu activation function is used, for outer layer - softmax.
+For inner layers, relu activation function is used, for outer layer - softmax.
 For optimization, sparse categorical cross entropy and accuracy metric are chosen.
 <img src="./images/neural_network.png" width="900">

 ### Score on Kaggle